bitcoin-core/HWI/docs/examples/walkthrough/walkthrough.rst

 Versions Used
 =============

-* This walk-trough was done in Janary 2021
+* This walk-trough was done in January 2021
 * HWI version 2.0.0-dev
 * Bitcoin 0.21.0